evidentlyai/evidently/docs/book/tests-and-reports/column-mapping.md

 ## Primary mapping

+You can create a `ColumnMapping` object to map your column names and feature types.

-## Target, prediction, ID and DateTime
+### Target, prediction, ID and DateTime

-If you use different column names for target, prediction, ID or DateTime, you can create a `ColumnMapping` object to specify them:
+To specify the column names for target, prediction, ID or DateTime:

 ```python
 from evidently.pipeline.column_mapping import ColumnMapping